 According to the official website, Zod is a TypeScript-first schema validation library with static type inference.
+It helps ensure your data matches the expected shape and types at runtime, while providing excellent TypeScript integration.

 Zero dependencies